 As you can see from the above discussion, it's very important that the driver of the company car keep excellent records to prove the amount of business driving.

 - So you can reimburse employee driving expenses and not have to include these in the employee's pay

 - To prove business use so you don't have to include this portion of the car's value in employee pay,

 - So you can deduct more depreciation expense, and

 - So you can use more of the value of the car for your other business expenses.

 More Information in IRS Publications

-Disclaimer: This article is for general information purposes only.
+Disclaimer: This article is oversimplified to give you general information.
 It's not intended to be tax or legal advice.
 Check with your tax and financial advisors before you begin handing employees the keys to company cars.